Octops/agones-event-broadcaster/README.md

 ### Google Cloud Pub/Sub

-Publishes messages to a [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview) topic.
+Publishes messages to [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview) topics.

 Be aware that using the service may cost you some money.
 Check https://cloud.google.com/pubsub/pricing for detailed information.
 If you are just experimenting the project locally, you can use the Google Cloud Pub/Sub emulator https://cloud.google.com/pubsub/docs/emulator.

 When publishing a message to Pub/Sub the broker will output the information below.
 Output: